The Royal Botanic Gardens is one of the best places to appreciate and celebrate spring in the city. Here are five ways to make the most of it.

-Aboriginal heritage Walk
+Aboriginal heritage walk

-For thousands of years the site of the Gardens has been a significant meeting place for the local custodians of the area, the Boonwurrung and Woiwurrung people of the Kulin nations.
+For thousands of years, the site of the Gardens has been a significant meeting place for the local custodians of the area, the Boonwurrung and Woiwurrung people of the Kulin nations.
 Get a deeper understanding of our shared environment on this Aboriginal heritage walk, which runs daily at 11am (except Saturdays).

-Punt on the Lake
+Punting on the Lake

 Find-your-own highlights walk

 There are plenty of ways to explore the gardens, starting with the stunning old magnolias and peony varieties and the dramatic succulents and cacti of Guilfoyle’s Volcano.
 Nearby are the Arid Gardens where the aloes are in full bloom.
 On the central lawn are rare and threatened species native to Victoria, grouped into six blooming beds devoted to alps, grasslands, Grampians, Mallee and Eastern Ranges.
 Head to the Oak Lawn for the new season foliage of the purple-leaved English oaks.